gohugoio/hugo/content/variables/site.md

 tags: [global,site]
 draft: false
 weight: 10
-aliases: []
+aliases: [/variables/site-variables/]
 toc: true
-notesforauthors:
 ---

-The following is a list of site-level variables (aka "global").
-Many of these variables are defined in your site's [configuration file](/getting-started/config/), whereas others are built into Hugo's core for convenient usage in your templates.
+The following is a list of site-level (aka "global") variables.
+Many of these variables are defined in your site's [configuration file][config], whereas others are built into Hugo's core for convenient usage in your templates.

 ## Site Variables List